 I am an integrative counsellor having completed my studies with the University of Plymouth.
 I have extensive experience in working with children and young people from the age of 6 years old upwards.
 As an integrative counsellor I draw upon a range of theories to build a unique framework for my individual client's needs, including Play therapy, transactional analysis, cognitive behavioural therapy, psychodynamic and a person-centred approach.

 Over the past decade, I have worked as a Counsellor, Support Worker and mentor for children and young adults.
-I have gained a wide range of experience including working with autism, learning difficulties, ADHD, challenging behaviour, young people within the justice system, anxiety, disassociation, OCD, suicidal thoughts, gender identity and much more.
+I have gained a wide range of experience including working with autism, learning difficulties, ADHD, challenging behaviour, young people within the justice system, anxiety, depression, disassociation, OCD, suicidal thoughts, gender identity and much more.

 I`m also an experienced counsellor for adults with a wide range of issues including anxiety, depression, post-traumatic stress disorder, addictions and anger management.

 More recently, I have been a counsellor within a well known organisation for children and young adults.
 Within this role, I have gained a wealth of experience in helping young people express their feelings and emotions using a range of creative media including expressive arts, sand play, music, role play and therapy dogs.

 I`m a passionate counsellor and strongly believe in equality and inclusion for all, therefore, I strive to provide a safe, non-judgemental space which is tailored to suit my clients unique and individual needs.

 BACP is one of the UK’s leading professional bodies for counselling and psychotherapy with around 60,000 members.
 The Association has several different categories of membership, including Student Member, Individual Member, Registered Member MBACP, Registered Accredited Member MBACP (Accred) and Senior Registered Accredited Member MBACP (Snr Acccred).